 This allows us to make huge improvement in our life if we only learn where we fall short.
 As an example applied to human interactions, check 7 dating mistakes women do.

 When given the choice between listening to data or stories… We choose plausible stories.
 So choose plausible stories when you need to influence people.

 Lack of Common Thread

 Well, the thread of Thinking Fast and Slow seems to be that of “we are less rational than we think we are”, but it seems at times a list/collection of heuristics.

-Daniel Kahneman is one of the guys that gave impetus to behavior economics -on which I based my master thesis– and “dethroned” the idea of humans as rational decision makers.
+Daniel Kahneman is one of the men behind the behavioral economics -on which I based my master thesis– and he contributed to finally “dethrone” the idea of humans as rational decision makers.

 And for that, it got a spot in the best psychology books of all times.